DVS-Lab/yin-conn/README.md

 1. Update submission scripts (submit_runAROMA.sh and submit_runFilter.sh) to work with cluster.
 1. First run `submit_runAROMA.sh` on all data.
 Then run `submit_runFilter.sh` on all of the outputs of runAROMA.sh. (order here is essential)

 Now that the data have been pre-processed in a way that resembles the REST data, we can run our PPI models.
 For that, we have two basic PPI models.
-The first one is "full" and includes all of the ROI timecourses (from one hemisphere); and the second one is "partial" and includes only the see region of interest.
-In my view, the "full" model is what we want since it is closer to the REST analyses and controls for responses in the other regions.
+The first one is "full" and includes all of the ROI timecourses (from one hemisphere); and the second one is "partial" and includes only the seed region of interest.
+In my view, the "full" model is what we want since it is closer to the REST analyses because it controls for responses in the other regions.
 Here's how to run it:
 1. Update paths in L1ppi.sh
 1. Test on one subject/run: `bash L1ppi.sh LR 100307 L OFC full`
-1. Update submission script (submit_L1ppi.sh)
+1. Update submission script (submit_L1ppi.sh) to work with cluster.
 1. TODO: Make L2 script.